vgl-hub/gfalign/README.md

 Then compute statistics:

-`gfalign eval -g aln.gaf`
+`gfalign evalGFA -g aln.gaf`

 Or decorate the graph with information from the alignment:

-`gfalign eval -g aln.gaf -f testFiles/random2.gfa -o newGFA.gfa`
+`gfalign evalGFA -g aln.gaf -f testFiles/random2.gfa -o newGFA.gfa`

 To check out all tool and options available use `gfalign -h`.